For the past several years, the conversation around personal growth has centered on habits.

 It is combining them.

-Start with a mission that actually matters.
+Start with a plan tied to something that actually matters.

 Show up and complete the commitments tied to the plan.